 Miniskirts, low-cut blouses or dresses, and spandex are all things you should steer clear of.
 It is not in your best interest to be the centre of attention.
 Women can choose to clothe themselves in skirts and blouses, dresses, or pantsuits that do not draw attention to their curves, cleavage, or excessive amounts of leg.

 Keep your accessories simple.
 It is possible that you will be walking in grass or on uneven ground; therefore, you should not wear your stilettos but instead wear shoes that are more practical, such as flats or low-heeled shoes.
 Do not put on a large, floppy hat like the kind you would wear to the beach.

 If you choose to wear a hat, you should take care that it does not draw attention to you or obstruct the view of the officiant for anyone else.
 Leave your clanking bangle bracelets and sparkling necklaces at home; jewellery should be understated and not draw attention to itself.

 What Men Should Not Wear to a Funeral

-There are exceptions to the above.
-It is acceptable to dress in a military uniform for the funeral of a veteran.
+There are some notable exceptions to the aforementioned.
+At the funeral of a veteran, it is appropriate to dress in a military uniform if you served in the armed forces.

-If your religion or the religion of the deceased calls for a specific style of dress, follow the rules.
+If your religion or the religion of the person who passed away requires a particular mode of dress, you should adhere to the rules.